igefadele/logistics-clients/README.md

 ### This Repo:
 - This Repo contains the Client Apps for Customer, Driver, and Admin.
 The API and the Websocket backend, are deployed on a separate [Repo](https://github.com/igefadele/logistics-api).
-- Get the Clients apps (frontend apps codes) on: [Logistics/Courier API Repo](https://github.com/igefadele/logistics-api)
+- Get the REST API & Websocket Server Codes on: [Logistics/Courier API Repo](https://github.com/igefadele/logistics-api)

 ### Note:
 - If you are using this codebase in an enterprise software, I require you to give proper reference and attribution to me as the Author.
 Also, I would love to help your organisation in getting the best out of this project and your intended app.
 So reach out to me: [Ige Fadele (Mr FIA)](https://linkedin.com/in/igefadele)